Undergraduate Student Loans

 The Undergraduate Student Loan Program provides interest-free loans of up to $7,500 to low- and moderate-income residents of New York City’s five boroughs, Westchester, or Long Island to help pay undergraduate education expenses.

-Two guarantors are required for all loans, and both guarantors must complete and sign Guarantor Forms.
 A married couple is considered one guarantor.
-If a guarantor is married, his or her spouse must also complete and sign the Guarantor Form.
+If a guarantor is married or partnered, his or her spouse/partner must also complete and sign the Guarantor Form.

-Each guarantor is “jointly” and “severally” liable for the loan in the event you are unable to pay for any reason.
-This means that, while HFLS would expect each guarantor to share equally in the responsibility of repaying the loan, each is liable legally for the full amount, and any one guarantor could be called upon to repay the balance due.
+Each guarantor is “jointly” and “severally” liable for the loan in the event a borrower is unable to pay for any reason.
+This means that, while HFLS would expect each guarantor to share equally in the responsibility of repaying the loan, each is legally liable for the full amount, and any one guarantor could be called upon to repay the balance due.

 Guarantors must meet the following criteria: